tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 The component should then update the status of the command using the following API provided in `commandResponseManager`:

 ### addOrUpdateCommand
-Add a new command or update the status of an existing command
+Add a new command or update the status of an existing command.

 Scala
 :   @@snip [McsAssemblyComponentHandlers.scala](../../../../csw-framework/src/test/scala/csw/common/components/command/McsAssemblyComponentHandlers.scala) { #addOrUpdateCommand }